harness/developer-hub/docs/internal-developer-portal/features/checks-datasources.md

 - There are two ways to surface Kubernetes components as part of an entity using annotations - `backstage.io/kubernetes-id` and `backstage.io/kubernetes-label-selector`.
 But currently, scorecards support [backstage.io/kubernetes-label-selector](https://backstage.io/docs/features/kubernetes/configuration/#label-selector-query-annotation) annotation only.

-The following **Data Points** are available for Kubernetes Data source.
+The following **Data Points** are available for Kubernetes Data Source.

 1. **Replicas Count**: